 PolicyPak was designed by Group Policy MVP Jeremy Moskowitz – who "wrote the book" on Group Policy, runs GPanswers.com, and lives and breathes Group Policy and enterprise software deployments and desktop lockdown.

 When you're ready to get serious about managing the Java applet and the JRE today, PolicyPak is ready for you.
-Unless you want your users to continue to see this.
+You can sign up for an introductory webinar or call us directly at 1-800-883-8002 or contact us online here and we’ll see how PolicyPak can help you out.
+Unless you want your users to continue to see this:

 Manage Java JRE with Group Policy Video Transcript